zchee/golang-wiki/ErrorValueFAQ.md

 With errors, though, there is an intermediate choice: you can expose error details to people reading your code's error messages, without exposing the errors themselves to client code.
 You do that by using `fmt.Errorf` with `%s` or `%v` (as in the past), or by implementing the [`errors.Formatter`](https://tip.golang.org/pkg/errors/#Formatter) interface.

+## I maintain a package that exports an error-checking predicate function.
+How should I adapt to the new features?

+Your package has a function or method `IsX(error) bool` that reports whether an error has some property.
+Your situation is like that of the standard `os` package, which has several such methods.
+We recommend the approach we took there.
+The `os` package has several predicates, but we treated them all the same.
+For concreteness, we'll look at `os.IsExist`.

+A natural thought would be to modify the predicate to unwrap the error it is passed, checking the property for each error in the chain of wrapped errors.
+We decided not to do this.
+A change in the behavior of `os.IsExist` for Go 1.13 would make it incompatible with earlier Go versions.

+Instead, we made `errors.Is(err, os.ErrExist)` behave like `os.IsExist`, except that `Is` unwraps.
+(We did this by having some internal error types implement an `Is` method, as described in the documentation for [`errors.Is`](https://tip.golang.org/pkg/errors/#Is).)
+Using `errors.Is` will always work correctly, because it only will exist in Go versions 1.13 and higher.
+For older version of Go, you should unwrap the error yourself before passing it to `os.IsExist`.